Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Greens' functions and a priori error estimates

 \subsection{The abstract VMS framework}

 In an abstract sense, the VMS approach may be explained as follows: Given a Hilbert space $V$ with $\bar{V}$ as a closed subspace of $V$, we seek the optimal projection of the continuous solution onto $\bar{V}$.
-The infinite-dimensional unresolved scales live in $V^{\prime}$ the orthogonal complement of $\bar{V}$.
+The infinite-dimensional unresolved scales live in $V^{\prime}$, the orthogonal complement of $\bar{V}$.
 If we have the analytical (Fine-Scale) Greens' functions, we have the situation depicted in \Cref{fig:VMS_abstract_1} where we would be able to recover all the fine scales provided we are able to accurately integrate the Fine-Scale Greens' function.

 If we instead opt to use the numerically computed Greens' function using \eqref{eq:greens_approx}, we must work with two meshes, a coarse mesh and a fine mesh.
 We formulate the VMS approach on the coarse mesh and we use the fine mesh to compute the Greens' function using \eqref{eq:greens_approx}.
 In this particular implementation, we modify the refinement level between the two meshes by changing the polynomial degree while maintaining the same number of elements.
 The coarse mesh has a polynomial degree of $p$ and the fine mesh has a polynomial degree $p + k$ with $k > 0$.
 This situation is depicted in \Cref{fig:VMS_abstract_2} where we have the orthogonal complement of $\bar{V}$, now denoted as $V^{\prime}_k$ which is a closed finite-dimensional subspace wherein the fine scales are approximated.
+In this scenario, we first generate a basis spanning $\bar{V} \oplus V^{\prime}_k$ and use them in \eqref{eq:greens_approx} to compute the approximate classic Greens' function.
+Once the classic Greens' function is computed we subtract away the components that live in $\bar{V}$ which yields the Fine-Scale Greens' function defined solely in $V^{\prime}_k$.
+The proposed framework shares similarities with \cite{Giraldo2023ANorms}, but differs in two key aspects: we employ a Greens' function approach using only the symmetric part of the operator and we additionally incorporate the mixed formulation of the problem.